code-423n4/2023-08-chainlink/README.md

 ### Staking pool management

-- Can the Staking v0.1 pool always be concluded by the contract manager?
-(When rewards have not yet depleted)
+- Can the admin immediately pause a staking pool in case of an emergency?
-- Can the contract manager always add and remove operators before Staking v0.1 has concluded?
+- Can the admin always add and remove operators before Staking v0.2 has concluded?
-- Can removed operators only unlock after Staking v0.1 has concluded?
+- Must the admin go through a timelock period to add a new slashing condition on the `OperatorStakingPool`?
+- Can the admin perform operational actions such as updating the unbonding period?

+### Reward vault management

+- Can the admin extend the reward duration by adding more rewards to the `RewardVault`?
+- Can the admin immediately pause the reward vault in case of an emergency?
+- Can the admin migrate the reward vault?
+- Can the admin perform operational actions such as updating the multiplier ramp up period and delegation rates?

 ### Staking and Unstaking